 "Hurts, doesn't it?
 Seeing him this way?
 Knowing you can't have him?
 That he's probably never coming back?"
-He backed up as her hands slammed down on the table.
+He backed up as she slammed her hands down on the table.
 "I know, I know, some bedside manner I've got.
 But Colonel, if you don't face the truth and let some of that sadness out, you're going to explode.
 I've seen some pretty intense pressure cookers in my time, but you take the cake."

 The feeling of a hand on her arm stopped her before she could finish the angry thought.
-She spun around, saw Odo--the Odo hologram standing close to her, a look of infinite tenderness on his face.
+She spun around, saw Odo—the Odo hologram standing close to her, a look of infinite tenderness on his face.
 "Nerys?"

 It was the voice of memory.
 The ghostly whisper from the cargo bay.
 And it unleashed a raw, crippling anger; Kira pushed him away from her.
 "You're not Odo."